On this page:

 18.8 - Refund of the fee

-Providers are expected to develop their own policies in relation to the refund of student services and amenities fees.
-There is no capacity under HESA for a provider to remit a SA‑HELP debt incurred by a student.
+Providers are expected to develop their own policies in relation to the refund of any SSAF paid upfront.

-Providers are expected to advise students that even if they receive a refund due to special circumstances after the date the debt is incurred for SA-HELP, the student will still have recorded a debt with the Australian Taxation Office (ATO).
+A SA-HELP debt can only be remitted in limited circumstances [part 33.8].
+Providers are expected to advise students who have incurred a SA-HELP debt that even if they receive a refund of their student contribution amount or tuition fee due to special circumstances, the student will still have a SA-HELP debt recorded with the ATO.

 18.9 - Variations to the fee or the day on which the fee is payable

-Variations are considered necessary only to correct administrative errors, or when new circumstances arise that did not apply when the fee, or the day the fee was payable, was determined.
+- new circumstances arise that did not apply when the fee, or the day the fee was payable, was determined; or

 18.10 - Goods and services tax requirements

-The ATO provides advice on whether goods and services tax (GST) is payable on student services and amenities fees.
+The ATO provides advice on whether GST is payable on a SSAF.
 If a provider is unsure whether the fee attracts a GST liability, the provider should obtain advice directly from the ATO.
 For further information on how to apply for a private ruling, see the ATO website.

-Where the GST is payable, the fee must be GST-inclusive [Administration Guidelines paragraph 2.5.20].
+Where the GST is payable, the fee must be GST-inclusive [Administration Guidelines section 6].

 18.11 - Publishing requirements

-If a provider charges a student services and amenities fee, the provider must publish:
+If a provider charges a SSAF, the provider must publish:

 - the amount of the fee;

-- the date that the debt is incurred;
+- the date that the fee is payable;

 - the period to which the fee relates; and